Skip to main content

 pyseekdb

-pyseekdb is a Python client provided by OceanBase.
-It implements a unified API interface that provides three database connection modes, supporting connections to embedded-mode seekdb, server-mode seekdb, and OceanBase databases.
+pyseekdb is OceanBase's Python client for seekdb.
+It uses a single API surface and supports three connection modes: embedded seekdb, server-mode seekdb, and OceanBase Database.

 seekdb deployment modes